Detecting changes in the mean of spatial random fields on a regular grid: Introduction

 \section{Introduction}

-Sudden changes in the structure of data can occur not only in time series but also in spatial random fields.
+Abrupt changes in the structure of data can occur not only in time series but also in spatial random fields.
 Applications include satellite images to detect changes in nature, medical data and quality control.
 In all cases, it is important that structural breaks are recognized reliably.
-We consider random fields $(X_{\bb{i}})$, $\bb{1} \leq \bb{i} \leq \bb{n}, \, \bb{n} \in \mathbb{N}^d,$ stemming from double arrays that follow the widely used signal-plus-noise model
+We consider random fields $(X_{\bb{i}})$, $\bb{1} \leq \bb{i} \leq \bb{n}, \, \bb{n} \in \mathbb{N}^d,$ stemming from { $d$-dimensional arrays} that follow the widely used signal-plus-noise model